tkonuklar/tictac/README.md

 Here are the steps:

-* Display the board
+* Display the board after each steps
 * Ask user to user to play or not
 * Choose randomly player which will play first
-* Create a loop until one of the user win or any blank fields left.
+* Create a loop until one of the user win or any blank fields left on the board.
 * Start to get inputs from players one by one

 Enjoy